 This is a Christian homeschool curriculum that can be done in 3 ways.

-Abeka offers “School in a box”, online homeschool programs and video lessons.
+Abeka offers “School in a Box”, online homeschool programs, and video lessons.
 With Abeka, you really can’t customize each subject for your kids.
 If they are ahead or behind on a specific subject, you may need to use a different resource for supplemental materials.

 Starfall was a program we used when Thai was in kindergarten.
 We used the free version to help with her reading and it was wonderful!
-Starfall also has a membership program which opens up more learning activities.
+Starfall also has a membership program that opens up more learning activities.
 Starfall is designed for Prek-2nd grade and is 100% online with the option to create printables to supplement.

-This is a one stop shop for a Christian homeschool curriculum.
+This is a one-stop shop for a Christian homeschool curriculum.

-They offer options for book learning, online learning and student or teacher led learning.
+They offer options for book learning, online learning, and student or teacher-led learning.
 You can select which style works best for you and your family.

-This is a public school at home option, which is one of the best online homeschool programs in our opinion.
+This is a public school at-home option, which is one of the best online homeschool programs in our opinion.

 Create Your Own Curriculum

 This homeschool program may or may not work with your family.
-All of the planning, teaching, reading and record keeping is your responsibility.
+All of the planning, teaching, reading, and record-keeping is your responsibility.